Skip to contents

 • OFTBinary: raw vector (list column, NULL entries for OGR NULL values)

-Geomtries are not returned if the field returnGeomAs is set to NONE (currently the default).
+Geometries are not returned if the field returnGeomAs is set to NONE.
 Omitting the geometries may be beneficial for performance and memory usage when access only to feature attributes is needed.
-Geometries are returned as raw vectors in a data frame list column when returnGeomAs is set to WKB or WKB_ISO.
-Otherwise, geometries are returned as character strings when returnGeomAs is set to one of WKT, WKT_ISO or TYPE_NAME.
+Geometries are returned as raw vectors in a data frame list column when returnGeomAs is set to WKB (the default) or WKB_ISO, or as character strings when returnGeomAs is set to one of WKT or WKT_ISO.

 Note that $getFeatureCount() is called internally when fetching the full feature set or all remaining features (but not for a page of features).